 Why You'll Love This Recipe

-- Sprinkles.
-Rainbow sprinkles are so fun and fitting for birthdays!
-Stick with sprinkles (aka jimmies).
-Nonpareils will bleed into your cookie dough during baking.
+- Sprinkles: Rainbow sprinkles are so fun and fitting for birthdays!
+Stick with sprinkles (jimmies).
+Nonpareils might bleed into your cookie dough during baking.

 How to Make This Recipe (step-by-step)